Kavibharathi222/Smart-Expense-Tracker-API/README.md

 ## Overview

-This project is a REST API built using **FastAPI** to manage personal expenses.
-It stores expense data in a local JSON file and supports basic CRUD operations.
+The **Smart Expense Tracker API** is a RESTful web service developed using **FastAPI** that helps users manage their personal expenses efficiently.
+The application allows users to create, view, filter, calculate, and delete expense records while storing all data in a local JSON file.
+No external database is required, making the application lightweight, easy to set up, and suitable for learning REST API development.

+This project demonstrates the implementation of RESTful API principles, request validation, automated testing, and JSON-based data persistence using Python.

+---

-## Features
+# Features

+The API provides the following functionalities:

 - Add a new expense
-- View all expenses
+- View all recorded expenses
 - Filter expenses by category
-- Calculate total expenses
+- Calculate the total amount of all expenses
-- Calculate total expenses by category
+- Calculate category-wise expense totals
-- Delete an expense
+- Delete an expense by ID
 - Automatic request validation using Pydantic
+- JSON-based data storage (No database required)
+- Interactive Swagger UI documentation
 - Automated API testing using Pytest

 ---

-## Tech Stack
+# Technology Stack

+The project was built using the following technologies:

-- Python 3.10+
+- **Programming Language:** Python 3.10+
-- FastAPI
+- **Framework:** FastAPI
-- Uvicorn
+- **ASGI Server:** Uvicorn
-- Pydantic
+- **Data Validation:** Pydantic
-- Pytest
+- **Testing Framework:** Pytest
+- **Storage:** Local JSON File

 ---

-## Project Structure
+# Project Structure

 ```
 your-repo/